gcovr/gcovr/doc/source/faq.rst

 exception-only branches will be ignored.
 These are typically arcs from a function call into an exception handler.

-With the :option:`gcovr --decisions` option, gcovr parses the source code to extract a ISO 26262 compliant metric for decision coverage.
-This metric can be interpreted as the branch coverage on C/C++-Level.
-While the feature is not always able to detect the decisions reliably when the code is written very compact (uncheckable decisions will be marked), it provides a reliable tool for (i.e. MISRA-compliant) code in security-relevant situations.

 Compiling with optimizations will typically remove unreachable branches and remove superfluous branches, but makes the coverage report less exact.